frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/accounting-period.md

 Do note that if the Accounting Period ends and if any of the selected transactions in the child table don't have "Closed" checked, then they won't be restricted after the Accounting Period ends.

-## 3. How to create an Accounting Period
 1. Enter a name for the Accounting Period.
 1. Define a time frame by setting Start and End Dates.
 1. Add or remove transactions from the table.
 Note that all transactions listed in the table with "Closed" option checked will be restricted after the accounting period ends.